BitBoxSwiss/bitbox-base/middleware/README.md

 To acces the lightningd unix port, the makefile target will ask for a sudo password to change permissions of the lightning-rpc file.

+## Initialize the regtest blockchain with:

+Create 101 initial blocks:

+    make regtest-init

+Get blockchain info:

+    make regtest-info

-Once the docker container is up, use `bitcoin-cli` and `lightning-cli` to communicate:
+## Once the docker container is up, use `bitcoin-cli` and `lightning-cli` to communicate:

     bitcoin-cli -regtest -rpcport=18443 -rpcuser=rpcuser -rpcpassword=rpcpass getblockchaininfo
     lightning-cli --rpc-file integration_test/volumes/clightning1/lightning-rpc getinfo

+You can run any of these commands from within the docker containers without having bitcoin-cli or lightning-cli installed on your host machine
+e.g. run from the `integration_test` directory:

+    docker-compose exec bitcoind bitcoin-cli -regtest -rpcport=18443 -rpcuser=rpcuser -rpcpassword=rpcpass getblockchaininfo

-For the middleware run:
+## For the middleware run:

     middleware -rpcport=18443 -rpcpassword=rpcpass -rpcuser=rpcuser -electrsport=60401 -lightning-rpc-path=integration_test/volumes/clightning1/lightning-rpc

+## To connect clightning1 with clightning2:
   The two c-lightning instances allow communication between each other.
-To connect clightning1 with clightning2, run getinfo on clightning2 and then connect to its id on clightning1 with:
+  Run getinfo on clightning2 and then connect to its id on clightning1 with:

     docker exec -ti lightningd1 lightning-cli connect 026c213484d4b3cb8aff9d4186439bf4032b793831051cf1b4189c7d83a6ec47f1 10.10.0.13:9735